AlEscher/pwndbg-gui/Proposal/Submission.md

 ## Known Limitations
 There are some limitations in the current state of the application that the user must be aware of.
 - User can not start/attach process via the `GDB` terminal commands (`file` and `attach`), but only via the GUI buttons.
+  - This is because GDB MI does not inform us properly of such events, so we need to keep track of this information ourselves
 - The stack lines box does not update on startup
+  - This was initially implemented, however resulted in some edge cases where Qt signals would enter an infinite recursive loop :|
-- Some specific `Pwndbg's` next instructions (e.g. nextret, nextcall, ...) output the entire pwndbg context twice without indication of the source command which will send it to our regs context  ¯\\\_(ツ)\_/¯
+- Some specific `Pwndbg's` next instructions (e.g. nextret, nextcall, ...) output the entire pwndbg context twice without indication of the source command which will send it to our regs context
+  - Nothing we can do here ¯\\\_(ツ)\_/¯
 - When attaching the source code dir must be specified manually when the executable runs in a docker
+  - We could add a button for this in the future